The Republic of Estonia celebrated its 100th anniversary on February 24, 2018.

 Estonia’s centenary is celebrated around the world

-The aim of the Estonia 100 and Estonian Presidency international programme is to combine efforts to raise Estonia’s profile globally.
-The programme will provide support to more than 150 cultural, educational, research and technological events in 2017 and 2018.
+The aim of the Estonia 100 international programme is to combine efforts to raise Estonia’s profile globally.
+The programme provides support to more than 150 cultural, educational, research and technological events in 2017 and 2018.
 Undoubtedly one of the greatest events will be World Cleanup Day on September 15, 2018, which will be a gift from Estonians to the world.
 Estonia will also be promoted in the public space of a number of European cities with a 'Digital Street Art’ creative solution, combining graffiti, history and digital technology.
 The creator is our own 'Estonian Banksy', Edward von Lõngus.
-Events abroad that will draw attention to Estonia in 2017 or 2018 can still be added to the programme.
+Events abroad that will draw attention to Estonia in 2018 can still be added to the programme.

 Click here to see all the events that will be held abroad.